specapoorv/AI-Shopping-Assistant/Readme.md

 # Project Details

 This project is an attempt at the Appian AIgnite Hackathon, Round 2.
-It is an AI-Powered Personal Shopping Assistant for E-Commerce proof of concept on a ficticious footwear dataset.
+It is an AI-Powered Personal Shopping Assistant for E-Commerce proof of concept on a footwear-only dataset.

 # Setup Instructions